The Lens

-The Lens (formerly Patent Lens) is a free, searcheable online database of patents and scholarly literature, provided by Cambia, a non-profit organization based in Australia.
+The Lens (formerly Patent Lens) is a free, searchable online database of patents and scholarly literature, provided by Cambia, a non-profit organisation based in Australia.

 The Lens functions as an aggregation platform, drawing bibliometric data from various sources such as Crossref, PubMed, Microsoft Academic, and OpenAlex, and integrating them using advanced analytics to provide enriched, contextual information.

 History

 The service was initially launched in 2000 as a database of U.S. patents focused on agricultural technologies.
 Between 2004 and 2007, under the leadership of Dr. Marie Connett and Dr. Richard Jefferson at Cambia, the platform expanded to include patents across all scientific disciplines, engineering fields, and other areas of innovation.
 This expansion also introduced access to patent applications and granted patents from multiple jurisdictions through a website then known as the Patent Lens.
 During this period, new tools were developed to enable searching of biological sequences within patent literature, alongside the introduction of dynamically updating patent landscapes tailored to specific fields.
-These enhancements supported the broader goal of democratizing access to intellectual property data.
+These enhancements supported the broader goal of democratising access to intellectual property data.
 Over time, the database has enabled free and open access to patent literature and facilitated the production of scholarly materials such as conference papers, reports, and books.
 The platform’s analytical tools have been continuously refined to uncover trends in patent ownership, citation patterns, and technology landscapes.
 In 2013, the platform was rebranded as The Lens.
-It has received funding support from several organizations over the years, including the Rockefeller Foundation (2000–2004), a donation via the International Rice Research Institute (2005–2006), the Bill & Melinda Gates Foundation (2011), the Gordon and Betty Moore Foundation (2012), the Wellcome Trust (2018), and the Lemelson Foundation.
+It has received funding support from several organisations over the years, including the Rockefeller Foundation (2000–2004), a donation via the International Rice Research Institute (2005–2006), the Bill & Melinda Gates Foundation (2011), the Gordon and Betty Moore Foundation (2012), the Wellcome Trust (2018), and the Lemelson Foundation.
 Today, The Lens hosts over 225 million scholarly works, more than 127 million global patent records, and upwards of 370 million biological sequences.